Why is Active Ageing Important?

-Being active is one of the most important things you can do for your health and well-being - no matter what your age it is never too late to start!
+We believe it's never too late to become more active.
+Being active is one of the most important things you can do for your health and well-being.
+It can benefit our mental wellbeing as well as our physical health.
+It enables us to meet new people and helps us to reduce the risk of us becoming lonely or feeling isolated.
 You will start to feel better within weeks of being more active, you can meet new people, make new friends and it doesn't even have to cost anything.

 Being active can reduce your risk of major illnesses, such as heart disease, stroke, diabetes and cancer.
 Physical activity can also boost self-esteem, mood, sleep quality and energy, as well as reducing your risk of stress, depression, dementia and Alzheimer's disease.